fluxninja/aperture/docs/content/reference/policies/bundled-blueprints/policies/feature-rollout/base.md

 <ParameterDescription
     name='pass_through_label_values'
-    description='Specify certain label values to be always accepted by the _Regulator_ regardless of accept percentage.
+    description='Specify certain label values to be always accepted by the _Sampler_ regardless of accept percentage.
 This configuration can be updated at the runtime without shutting down the policy.' type='Array of string'
     reference=''
     value='["__REQUIRED_FIELD__"]'